guardianproject/NetCipher/README.md

 - `withWeakCiphers()`, if you are running into compatibility issues with the stock selection of supported ciphers

+- `withTorValidation()`, if you want to confirm that not only we use Orbot, but that the communications via Orbot appear to be happening over Tor itself

 Of these, `withTrustManagers()` is the most likely one to be used, and then only if you are implementing special SSL handling (e.g., certificate pinning).